paulbradshaw/Rintro/Robjects.md

 You can find out what type a variable is by using class.
 For example `class(urltograb)` would return `"character"`, meaning **character**.
 Type `class(yesorno)` and you will get `"logical"`. `class(myage)` and `class(temp)` would both return `"numeric"`.
 Note that there is no distinction between whole numbers and floating decimals as there is in other languages.
 The [difference between numeric and integer classes is quite complicated and dull](https://stackoverflow.com/questions/23660094/whats-the-difference-between-integer-class-and-numeric-class-in-r) and not that important.

+## What about matrices?

+A **matrix** can still be useful if you are dealing with only one type of data.
+For example, text analysis (where all the data is text) might use a matrix, and likewise if you are only dealing with numbers a matrix can work too.

 ## Finding out data types with `str` and `class`

 Now you know about different data types, you might want to check what type RStudio *thinks* a dataset or object is.
 Often what *looks* like a number, for example, is being treated like text, and this misunderstanding of data type can be the cause of many problems.